moosh223/epsile/README.md

 * Add webcam and voice support (it will most likely not happen)
 * Better URL matching
 * Audio notification & title notification

+Note
+---
+RPRoulette is a fork of epsile created by daniel-j

 License
 ---